b14ckky/C4n4ry/README.md

 ```
  ### Why are TOKEN and AUTH passwords hardcoded?

-- Because if any Advisory can obsucate it using some crypters, converge it to exe, and run into testing machines, so that's why the command line argument feature is not given.
+- Because if any Adversary can obsucate it using some crypters, converge it to exe, and run into testing machines, so that's why the command line argument feature is not given.

  ### Development by